2022 AFSP Nebraska Board of Directors

 Meet our dedicated professionals – the volunteers who serve on our Board of Directors, as our Executive Committee and as Chairpersons of our Committees.
 Their leadership and generosity make our work in Nebraska possible.

 National Chapter Leadership Council, Project 2025 Champion, Field Ambassador, Healing Conversations Team

-My name is Jenn Moffett, and I am a Nebraska Chapter Board co-chair and a member of the AFSP National Chapter Leadership Council.
-I have been a national advocate for AFSP since 2016.
-I am a Global Program Manager for PayPal and have the unique opportunity to share what I have learned about mental health and suicide prevention with other employees as a PayPal facilitator for the Suicide or Survive program, Mind Yourself.
+My name is Jenn Moffett, and I am a Nebraska Chapter Board co-chair and a member of the AFSP National Leadership Council.
+I am a Lead Program Manager for PayPal and have the unique opportunity to share what I have learned about mental health and suicide prevention with other employees as a PayPal facilitator for the Suicide or Survive program, Mind Yourself.

 I lost my stepfather, Tom, to suicide in 2004.
 In 2012 my family and I found the AFSP and a community of other survivors and a voice for our grief.
 My first AFSP event I volunteered for was the 2012 Omaha Out of the Darkness Walk and I was overwhelmed with how many in the community have been impacted by suicide like my family.
 With the AFSP I have the privilege to advocate for people who suffer like my stepfather to bring them hope.
 I stand with those who have lost someone to suicide to reassure them they are not alone.

 I enjoy facilitating suicide prevention programming in the effort to build communities that are smart about mental health.
 Because of AFSP, I now consider myself a warrior for mental health and suicide prevention.

 Jennifer Sparrock, LCSW LIMHP

 Having the opportunity to volunteer with AFSP since 2017, I have had the great fortune to work with some of the bravest, most resilient, people I know.